 They know that a successful attack only takes one employee who’s not really paying much attention, and they know when employees are most likely to be vulnerable: during major holidays, during natural disasters, health epidemics, and political events — or even just at home on a Saturday morning checking their email.

-To mitigate these aspects of the phishing threat, it’s important for organizations to create a culture of awareness around phishing scams.
+To mitigate these aspects of the phishing attempt, it’s important for organizations to create a culture of awareness around phishing scams.
 Employees should be integrated into solutions and be equipped with user-friendly tools to report suspected phishing scams.
 But an even better way to limit the cost of phishing is to stop a phishing scam before it reaches the inbox.

 Phishing Categories and Phishing Types